Preamble about Champu, Chhanda and Odissi music

 Participants must be registered for the OSA convention through individual or family registration.

-Each participant is required to fill out the cultural sign up form available to download at Cultural Program tab of http://www.osa2015.org/) and send to email@example.com
+Each participant is required to fill out the cultural sign up form .
+For any further inquiries, please contact email@example.com

 Each participant can choose any one type of song from Odissi, Champu and Chhanda to play on instruments.